Cleveland Community College Foundation 2013 Annual Report

 The Foundation received $666,197 in contributions and $1,312,098 in new pledges to the capital campaign in the 2013 calendar year.
 An endowed scholarship was established by local businesswoman, Margaret Goodman to support students in technical programs of study.
 A complete listing of donors to the Capital Campaign since 2003 can be found on the inside back cover of Career Focus.
-For more information or to give today, click "About CCC" then “CCC Foundation” in the top navigation bar.
-Contributions are tax-deductible as provided by law and will make a difference in our community.
+For more information or to give today, return to www.Clevelandcc.edu/foundation and click on Donate.
+The Cleveland Community College Foundation is a 501(c) 3 corporation.
+All contributions to the Foundation are tax deductible as provided by law.
+Your support will make a difference in our community.

 Greene, Margo.
 (July, 2014).
 Career Focus [Vol. 10 - Issue 1].
 Retrieved from http://clevelandcc.mycareerfocus.org/2014/06/01/cleveland-community-college-foundation/

 Friday, November 7, 2014 09:01:41 AM